zkPHIRE: A Programmable Accelerator for ZKPs over HIgh-degRee, Expressive Gates: Evaluation

 \subsubsection{Performance Comparison}

-\autoref{tab:iso_zkspeed_comp} compares a 300 mm$^2$ zkPHIRE design using the same modmuls as zkSpeed+ (366 mm$^2$ with MLE Updates pipelined into SumCheck) and without ZeroCheck masking.
+\autoref{tab:iso_zkspeed_comp} compares a 300 mm$^2$ zkPHIRE design using the same modular multipliers as zkSpeed+ (366 mm$^2$ with MLE Updates pipelined into SumCheck) and without ZeroCheck masking.
 This is to provide as fair a comparison as possible (zkSpeed+ is roughly $10\%$ faster than zkSpeed).
-Speedups are reported relative to CPU. zkPHIRE is about $10\%$ slower than zkSpeed+, while offering flexibility to support arbitrary, custom gates. \autoref{tab:iso_cpu_comp} shows zkPHIRE's speedups at iso-CPU area (294 mm$^2$) with fixed primes and ZeroCheck masking.
-We achieve $1486\times$ geomean speedup and, for the first time, bring workloads on the order of $2^{30}$ nominal gates within reach for proof generation.
-Lastly, in \autoref{tab:iso_app_comp}, we compare the same design (with ZeroCheck masking and fixed primes) with zkSpeed+ at iso-application, achieving geomean $11.87\times$ speedup.
+Speedups are reported relative to CPU. zkPHIRE is about $10\%$ slower than zkSpeed+, while offering flexibility to support arbitrary, custom gates. \autoref{tab:iso_cpu_comp} shows zkPHIRE's speedups at iso-CPU area (294 mm$^2$) with fixed primes and ZeroCheck masking, achieving $1486\times$ geomean speedup and generating proofs for workloads upwards of $2^{30}$ nominal gates.
+Lastly, \autoref{tab:iso_app_comp} compares the same design (with ZeroCheck masking and fixed primes) with zkSpeed+ at iso-application, achieving geomean $11.87\times$ speedup.